Automorphism groups of affine varieties and their Lie algebras

 \subsection{Amalgamation}

 By Jung-van der Kulk's Theorem \ref{thm:JvdK}, $\Aut(\AA^2)$ is an amalgam of two subgroups along their intersection.
-A similar decomposition exists for the group $\GL(2, \kk[x])$, see \cite{Nag59}, and the group $\Aut^0(A_2)$ of augmentation-preserving automorphisms of the free associative algebra $A_2$, see \cite[Theorem 1.1]{SY98}.
+A similar decomposition exists for the group $\GL(2, \kk[x])$, see \cite{Nag59}, and for the group $\Aut^0(A_2)$ of augmentation-preserving automorphisms of the free associative algebra $A_2$, see \cite[Theorem 1.1]{SY98}.

-It is unknown, however, whether a similar fact holds for $\Aut(\AA^n)$ when $n\ge 3$.
-For the tame subgroup $\Tame_3\subset\Aut(\AA_3)$ we have the following result. \begin{thm}[{\rm\cite{Wri15}, see also \cite{Wri17}}] $\Tame_3$ can be realized as a generalized amalgamated product, specifically, the product of three subgroups amalgamated along pairwise intersections. \end{thm} See \cite[Theorem 1]{ANU20} and the references therein for analogs of the Jung-van der Kulk's Theorem for the automorphism group of the free Lie algebra in three variables and the subgroup of tame automorphisms.
-Similar facts are also known to hold for some $\Aut$-homogeneous affine surfaces. \begin{exa}[\emph{Danilov-Gizatullin surfaces}] These are smooth affine surfaces $X_d= F_n \setminus S_d$ where $\pi_n\colon F_n\to\PP^1$ is the $n$th (smooth projective) Hirzebruch ruled surface and the curve $S_d\subset F_n$ is an ample section of $\pi_n$ with $S_d^2=d> n$.
+It is unknown, however, whether a similar result holds for $\Aut(\AA^n)$ when $n\ge 3$.
+For the tame subgroup $\Tame_3\subset\Aut(\AA_3)$ we have the following result. \begin{thm}[{\rm\cite{Wri15}, see also \cite{Wri17}}] $\Tame_3$ can be realized as a generalized amalgamated product of three subgroups amalgamated along pairwise intersections. \end{thm} See \cite[Theorem 1]{ANU20} and the references therein for analogues of the Jung-van der Kulk's Theorem for the automorphism group of the free Lie algebra in three variables and the subgroup of tame automorphisms.
+Similar results are also known to hold for certain $\Aut$-homogeneous affine surfaces among the so-called \emph{Danilov-Gizatullin surfaces}. \begin{exa}[\emph{Danilov-Gizatullin surfaces}] These are smooth affine surfaces $X_d= F_n \setminus S_d$ where $\pi_n\colon F_n\to\PP^1$ is the $n$th (smooth projective) Hirzebruch ruled surface and the curve $S_d\subset F_n$ is an ample section of $\pi_n$ with $S_d^2=d> n$.
 Two such affine surfaces are isomorphic if and only if they share the same invariant $d$, see \cite[Theorem 5.8.1]{GD77}.
 The group $\Aut(X_d)$ has exactly $\lfloor d/2\rfloor$ conjugacy classes of maximal tori of rank 1, see \cite[Prop.
 5.15]{FKZ07}.
 The group $\Aut(X_d)$ is an amalgam of 2 nested ind-subgroups if $d = 3$ and of 3 nested ind-subgroups if $d = 4,5$, see \cite[Sections 5-8]{GD77}.
 Assume that the base field $\kk$ is uncountable.
 Then $\Aut(X_6)$ is not an amalgam of two nested ind-groups.
 For $d\ge 7$, $\Aut(X_d)$ is not an amalgam of any countable number of nested ind-groups, see \cite[Corollary 5.6]{KPZ17}.

 One can find similar results for other $\Aut$-quasihomogeneous affine surfaces in \cite{GD75, GD77}, see also \cite[Sect.
 5]{KPZ17}. \end{exa}